William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/VENC_EWL_Encoder_Wrapper_Layer.md

 VENC EWL Encoder Wrapper Layer

-The EWL layer is available in three variants: ThreadX, FreeRTOS, and No OS.
+The EWL layer is available in three variants: ThreadX, FreeRTOS, and bare metal (No OS).

 >Hello @Will_Robertson,
 >